kkr-97/fullstack_trading_application/README.md

 ## Features

 - **MongoDB Integration**: Efficiently store and manage user data, stock orders, and holdings.
-- **RESTful API**: Provides endpoints for the frontend and dashboard, enabling smooth communication and real-time updates.
+- **RESTful API**: Provides front-end and dashboard endpoints, enabling smooth communication and real-time updates.
 - **Authentication**: Secure user authentication and registration with JWT and bcrypt for encrypted passwords.
 - **Protected Routes**: Implemented middleware to ensure only authenticated users can access critical operations like stock trading and data management.